lindaspellman/cse212-final/3-trees.md

 ```

 #### Finding the Height
 Here is an example of how to use recursion in order to find the height of a BST.
+It performs at a speed of O(n).
 ``` python
 def get_height(self):
         """